KingAkash998/Tic-Tac-Toe/README.md

-# Snake-Game
+# Tic-Tac-Toe
-This is a simple snake game, Developed for intertaining purpose and also for practice.
+This is a simple Tic-Tac-Toe game, Developed for intertaining purpose and also for practice.